Privacy and Confidentiality at an Abortion Clinic in Illinois

 April 17, 2026

-Your abortion care in Illinois is protected by federal HIPAA law and Illinois state privacy protections.
+Your abortion care in Illinois is protected by federal HIPAA law and Illinois privacy laws.
 The clinic cannot share your medical records with your parents, partner, employer, or another state without your written consent.
-Illinois shield laws specifically prevent other states from accessing your records.
+Illinois shield laws also keep other states away from your records.

 Is my abortion kept confidential?

 Yes.
 Your abortion care is confidential.
-Federal law (HIPAA) and Illinois state law both protect your medical records from being shared without your written permission.
-No one — not your parents, partner, employer, or another state's government — can access your records without your consent.
+Federal law (HIPAA) and Illinois state law both keep your medical records private.
+No one can see them unless you give written consent.
+That includes your parents, your partner, your boss, and other states.

-At The Center for Women, your visit is treated with the same privacy protections as any other medical appointment.
-The staff does not discuss your care with anyone unless you specifically authorize it.
-Your records are stored securely and are only accessible to the medical team involved in your care.
+At The Center for Women, your visit gets the same privacy as any other medical visit.
+The staff will not discuss your care with anyone unless you allow it.
+Your records are stored safely, and only your care team can see them.

-Illinois has some of the strongest privacy protections for abortion care in the country.
-These protections apply to all patients, whether you live in Illinois or are traveling from another state.
+Illinois has some of the strongest privacy laws for abortion care in the country.
+They cover you whether you live in Illinois or travel here from another state.

 Will my parents find out?

 No, unless you choose to tell them.
-Illinois does not require parental consent or parental notification for abortion care, regardless of your age.
+Illinois does not require a parent's consent or send notice to parents, no matter your age.
 The state repealed its Parental Notice of Abortion Act in 2022.

-If you are under 18, you can schedule and receive abortion care without a parent or guardian being contacted.
-Your medical records will not be sent to your parents, and the clinic will not call your home to discuss your visit.
+If you are under 18, you can book and receive care without a parent or guardian being contacted.
+Your records will not be sent to your parents, and the clinic will not call your home about your visit.

-If you are on a parent's health insurance plan and are concerned about an Explanation of Benefits being mailed to the policyholder, you can choose to pay out of pocket.
-At The Center for Women, the all-inclusive cost is $380, which covers everything.
-Paying directly means no insurance claim is filed and no paperwork is sent to anyone else.
+If you are on a parent's health plan, an Explanation of Benefits could be mailed to them.
+You can avoid that by paying out of pocket.
+The full cost at The Center for Women is $380, and paying directly means no insurance claim is filed, so no paperwork goes to anyone else.

 Will my partner or spouse find out?

 Not unless you tell them.
-Illinois does not require spousal consent or notification for abortion care.
-Your medical decisions are yours alone, and the clinic is legally prohibited from sharing your information with your partner or spouse.
+Illinois does not require a spouse's consent or notice for abortion care.
+Your medical choices are yours alone, and the law bars the clinic from sharing your details with a partner or spouse.

-If you are in a situation where you are concerned about a partner monitoring your phone, email, or mail, let the clinic staff know when you call.
-They can work with you to communicate in a way that protects your privacy, such as using a specific phone number or avoiding written correspondence.
+If you worry that a partner checks your phone, email, or mail, tell the staff when you call.
+They can set up safer ways to reach you, such as one set phone number or no written mail at all.

 Can my employer find out about my abortion?

-No. Your employer cannot access your medical records.
-HIPAA strictly prohibits healthcare providers from sharing your health information with your employer without your explicit written authorization.
+No. Your employer cannot see your medical records.
+HIPAA bars providers from sharing your health details with your employer unless you give written consent.

-If you use employer-provided health insurance for your visit, an Explanation of Benefits may be sent to the plan administrator.
-However, these documents typically list general medical codes rather than specific procedure descriptions.
-If you want to avoid any connection to your employer's insurance entirely, you can pay the $380 cost directly at The Center for Women.
+If you use a health plan from work, an Explanation of Benefits may go to the plan administrator.
+These forms usually show broad medical codes, not exact procedure names.
+If you want no tie to your work insurance at all, you can pay the $380 cost directly at The Center for Women.

-Illinois law provides additional protections.
-Your employer cannot fire you, demote you, or take any adverse action against you for seeking abortion care.
-Reproductive healthcare decisions are private and are not your employer's business.
+Illinois law goes further.
+Your employer cannot fire you, demote you, or punish you in any way for getting abortion care.
+Your health choices are not your employer's business.

 What if I am traveling from a state with an abortion ban?

-Illinois shield laws protect your privacy even if you live in a state where abortion is banned or restricted.
-Your medical records cannot be shared with another state's law enforcement, attorney general, or courts.
+Illinois shield laws protect your privacy even if you live in a state that bans or limits abortion.
+Your medical records cannot go to another state's police, attorney general, or courts.

-These shield laws were specifically designed to protect out-of-state patients after the Dobbs decision in 2022.
-They prevent Illinois from cooperating with investigations or legal proceedings from other states related to abortion care received in Illinois.
-Illinois courts will not honor out-of-state subpoenas for your medical records.
+These laws were written to protect out-of-state patients after the Dobbs decision in 2022.
+Illinois will not help other states investigate you or build court cases over care you got here, and Illinois courts will not honor out-of-state subpoenas for your records.

-Your home state cannot compel the clinic to disclose any information about your visit.
-The protections apply from the moment you step into the clinic through all future requests for your records.
-Even if your state passes new laws targeting patients who travel for abortion care, Illinois law shields you from those enforcement efforts.
+Your home state cannot force the clinic to hand over anything about your visit.
+That holds from the moment you step inside, and it covers every future request for your records.
+It holds even if your state passes new laws aimed at patients who travel for care.

-At The Center for Women, the staff is trained in these protections and takes patient privacy seriously.
-If you have specific concerns about your situation, you can discuss them with the clinic when you call to schedule.
+The staff at The Center for Women is trained in these rules and takes your privacy seriously.
+If you have specific worries, you can raise them when you call to book.

 How does HIPAA protect me?

-HIPAA (the Health Insurance Portability and Accountability Act) is a federal law that protects your medical information.
-Under HIPAA, healthcare providers like The Center for Women cannot share your health records with anyone without your written authorization, except in very limited circumstances required by law.
+HIPAA (the Health Insurance Portability and Accountability Act) is a federal law that guards your medical details.
+Under it, providers like The Center for Women cannot share your health records without your written consent, except in a few narrow cases set by law.

-HIPAA protections include your medical records, appointment information, test results, and billing records.
-The clinic cannot confirm to anyone that you are a patient, what services you received, or when you visited.
-These protections apply whether someone contacts the clinic by phone, mail, email, or in person.
+HIPAA covers your records, your visit details, your test results, and your bills.
+The clinic cannot tell anyone that you are a patient, what care you got, or when you came in.
+That holds whether someone asks by phone, mail, email, or in person.

-In 2024, the federal government strengthened HIPAA protections specifically for reproductive healthcare.
-The updated rules prohibit healthcare providers from disclosing reproductive health information for the purpose of investigating or penalizing patients who received lawful abortion care.
+In 2024, the federal government made HIPAA stronger for reproductive healthcare.
+The new rules bar providers from sharing that data to help investigate or punish patients who got legal abortion care.

 How do I schedule a confidential appointment?

-The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
-The abortion pill costs $380, which covers your provider appointment, ultrasound, medications, and follow-up visit.
-All visits are confidential, and the staff can work with you to address any specific privacy concerns you may have.
+The clinic is at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154.
+The abortion pill costs $380, which covers your visit with the provider, ultrasound, medicines, and follow-up.
+Every visit is private, and the staff can work with you on any privacy concern you have.

 Can the clinic tell my parents I had an abortion?

-No. The clinic cannot share your medical information with your parents without your written permission.
-Illinois does not require parental consent or notification for abortion care at any age.
+No. The clinic cannot share your medical details with your parents without your written consent.
+Illinois does not require a parent's consent or send notice to parents, at any age.

 Will my abortion show up on my medical records?

-Your abortion is part of your medical record at the clinic where you received care.
-However, that record is protected by HIPAA and Illinois law.
-It is not automatically shared with other providers, insurance companies, or anyone else without your consent.
+Your abortion is part of your record at the clinic where you got care, but that record is guarded by HIPAA and Illinois law.
+It is not shared with other providers, insurance plans, or anyone else unless you consent.

 Can another state access my abortion records from Illinois?

-No. Illinois shield laws prevent other states from accessing your medical records related to abortion care.
-Illinois courts will not honor out-of-state subpoenas or legal requests for these records.
+No. Illinois shield laws keep other states away from your abortion care records, and Illinois courts will not honor out-of-state subpoenas or legal requests for them.

 Will my insurance company tell my employer?

-HIPAA prohibits insurance companies from sharing your specific medical information with your employer.
-An Explanation of Benefits may be generated, but it typically uses general medical codes.
-To avoid any insurance involvement, you can pay the $380 cost directly.
+HIPAA bars insurance plans from giving your medical details to your employer.
+An Explanation of Benefits may be created, but it usually shows broad medical codes.
+To keep insurance out of it fully, you can pay the $380 cost directly.

 Is the clinic discreet from the outside?

-The Center for Women is located in a professional medical office building.
-The clinic maintains a discreet, welcoming environment for all patients.
+The Center for Women is in a professional medical office building, and the clinic keeps a discreet, welcoming space for all patients.

 Can my spouse legally demand my medical records?

-No. Your spouse does not have a legal right to access your medical records without your written authorization.
-Illinois does not require spousal consent or notification for abortion care.
+No. Your spouse has no legal right to see your medical records without your written consent.
+Illinois does not require a spouse's consent or notice for abortion care.

 What if someone calls the clinic asking about me?

-The clinic staff cannot confirm or deny that you are a patient, even to family members.
-HIPAA protections apply to all inquiries, whether by phone, email, or in person.
+The staff cannot confirm or deny that you are a patient, even to family.
+HIPAA applies to every request, whether it comes by phone, email, or in person.